No Dogs Available

 “Dogs Like Iris” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
 Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “She was born in the year of 2020.
-Loves people, but will bark to alert me of strangers walking by.
-She is very active and fast for a Newfoundland that I have ever experienced.
-She has calmed down quite a bit and seems to be over with her selective hearing stage.
+Loves people, but will bark to alert me of strangers.
+She is very active and fast for a Newfoundland, I have ever experienced.
+She has calmed down quite a bit and seems to be over her selective hearing stage.
 I am noticing her being more sensitive to the tone of our voices and she really pays attention when I speak to her.
-As she ages she has become more independent and reserved, and a little aloof.
-She is almost 3 and now at 110 lbs.”
+As she ages she has become more independent, reserved, and a little aloof.
+At 3 she is now at 112 lbs.”

 This dog has been viewed and been given 6 wags